 Mixing the paste is easy.
-Just place the mixing tool and mixing bowl into a rug or newspaper and stir the components, which typically consist of hardener and resin.
+Just place the mixing tool and mixing bowl into a rug or newspaper and stir the components, typically consisting of hardener and resin.
 Make sure you have read the instructions correctly to know the proportion of each element in the filler.

-Most repair kits come with paint so that you can apply over the patch to disguise the mark once it dries up.
-So check that you add the color to the mix as you prepare the paste but also make sure the color matches that of your bathtub.
+Most repair kits come with paint so that you can apply it over the patch to disguise the mark once it dries up.
+So check that you add the color to the mix as you prepare the paste and make sure the color matches your bathtub.

 - Leave the filler overnight to dry or whatever the amount of time recommended by the manufacture.
-Come back the next morning and sand the surface to get rid of the roughness and use a soft rug to wipe off any dust from sanding.
+Come back the next morning, sand the surface to get rid of the roughness, and use a soft rag to wipe off any dust from sanding.
 Apply paint carefully over the dried filler to conceal the patch.

 Alternatively, you can hire a professional to work on your cracked bathtub, which should cost you between $80 and $150 an hour.
 This is quite expensive compared to around $50 you will spend to repair it yourself.